antongolub/abstractest/README.md

 Today, [Jest dominates over all testing frameworks and libraries](https://npmtrends.com/ava-vs-jasmine-vs-jest-vs-mocha-vs-uvu-vs-vitest), in fact it represents the industry standard.
 Therefore, seems reasonable to take this notation and syntax as a basis, and then try to run _Jest-like_ tests on different runners.
+It may turn out to be faster and more resource-efficient.

 ## Usage
 Install: